Your Guide To The Best Pasta Pot (In 2021)

 • Occasional reports of it arriving defective–Check on arrival and return if any problems

-Calphalon Classic Stainless Steel 8 Quart Stock Pot
+Calphalon Classic Stainless Steel 8 Quart Stock Pot: Versatile Pick

-Although this Calphalon stainless steel pasta pot is expensive, it is more than a pasta pot.
-In fact it is a 4 piece cookware set.
-As well as the stockpot you get:
+Although this Calphalon stainless steel pasta pot is expensive, it is so much more than a pasta pot.
+In fact, it’s a four-piece cookware set!
+As well as the stockpot, you also get the following pieces:

-Further, the set is dishwasher and oven proof, making it incredibly versatile.
+Furthermore, the set is dishwasher safe and oven-proof, making it incredibly versatile and convenient to use.

-Depending on how you use it, since it is stainless steel, it may be hard to clean.
-The dishwasher may not get all the stains.
-You just need to scrub it well, using vinegar for especially tough stains.
+The stainless steel construction might make it hard to clean, depending on how you use the pot.
+The dishwasher may not remove all the stains.
+You’ll have to scrub it well, using vinegar for especially tough stains.

-If you only use it to cook pasta and steam with then it’s unlikely to get very dirty.
+If you only use this pot for boiling pasta and steaming vegetables, it’s unlikely to get very dirty.
+You shouldn’t have any trouble cleaning it, in that case.

-At 8 quarts, the size is enough for most uses.
-Beware though that the strainer insert doesn’t reach the bottom of the pot.
-If you are cooking pasta this means you have less than 8 quarts of cooking “space”.
-This has the advantage of letting you use the pasta insert as an additional steamer
+At 8 quarts, this size is enough for most uses.
+Be aware that the strainer insert doesn’t reach the bottom of the pot.
+If you are cooking pasta, this means you have less than 8 quarts of cooking “space”.
+The nice thing, though, is it has the advantage of letting you use the pasta insert as an additional steamer

 Pros: